Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## ARKG-P384-ECDH-P384-HMAC-SHA384-HKDF-SHA384

-The identifier `ARKG-P384-ECDH-P384-HMAC-SHA384-HKDF-SHA384` represents the following ARKG instantiation:
+The identifier `ARKG-P384-ECDH-P384-HMAC-SHA384-HKDF-SHA384` represents the following ARKG instance:

 - `BL`: Elliptic curve arithmetic as described in {{blinding-ec}} with the parameter:
   - `crv`: The NIST curve `secp384r1` [SEC2].